Jonathan Ordway

-Jonathan David Ordway (born October 19, 1978]) is a former Arena football defensive back.
+Jonathan David Ordway (born October 19, 1978]) is an American former professional football defensive back.
 He was a member of the Tampa Bay Storm, Ottawa Renegades, Chicago Rush and Montreal Alouettes in the Canadian Football League.
 Ordway attended Boston College.

 Ordway was named All-County and All-Conference as a senior running back at Armwood High School in Seffner, Florida.